How I Learned to Grow By Challenging Myself

-It was like being thrown head-first into a large wave of a very cold ocean.
-Nothing seemed to work – clients were few and far between, the investment costs were much higher than I previously thought.
-Getting the right team together wasn’t hard but when they ran into problems, I felt I had run out of ideas and options.
+From day one, it felt like I was thrown head-first into a large wave of a very cold ocean.
+Nothing seemed to work – clients were few and far between, and the investment costs were much higher than I previously thought.
+Getting a cohesive team together wasn’t hard, but then that team proved unable to step up to increased challenges.

-I was staring into a void, scared to death of the moment when my boss found out how poorly I was performing yet not knowing what to do to prevent it.
+I was staring into a void, scared to death, of the moment when my boss found out how poorly I was performing, yet not knowing how to prevent it.

 Few of my usual approaches and strengths seemed to be working for me.
-In fact, most of the time they were working against me.
-My carefully polished exterior suddenly went from a suit of armor to a cage, my strategic, rational and logical thinking became a need to be right which more often than not turned people off, my ability to work independently turned into an inability to reach out and ask for help.
+A carefully polished exterior suddenly went from a suit of armor to a cage.
+My well-honed ability to think strategically and logically deteriorated into a need to be right.
+Being able to work independently turned into an inability to reach out and ask for help.

 - President & CEO, The Association of Management Consulting Firms (AMCF)

 - Chief Strategist, CEO Strategy Institute, Sony Corp

 - Project Manager, Accenture

 - Provided pro-bono strategy consulting to the leadership of the Brooklyn Academy of Music (BAM)

 - Member of the National Association of Corporate Directors (NACD)

 - Worked with Brooklyn Borough President, Eric Adams, and his team to develop and roll out a borough-wide digital technology festival to build a community around new developments in the sector and showcase Brooklyn as a major hub for technology firms